kingzamzon/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

 **Note:** The nonce should be the latest Ethereum blockhash returned by the nodes during the handshake.

-## Resources You Can Request

-You can pass an array of `resourceAbilityRequests` to the above functions, which will be presented to the user in the SIWE message - read more [here](resources-and-abilities) about Lit resources and abilities.
-The resources and abilities requested by the session key must be narrower or equal to the capabilities granted to it per the session capability object specified in the inner `AuthSig`.

-When session capability objects are omitted from functions generating session signatures, the SDK will generate a session capability object with **wildcard permissions against all of the resources in that category by default**, i.e. ability to perform operations against all access control conditions.
-Read more [here](capability-objects) about how to create custom session capability objects.

 ## Clearing Local Storage

 If you want to clear the session key stored in the browser local storage, you can call the [`disconnectWeb3` method](https://js-sdk.litprotocol.com/functions/auth_browser_src.ethConnect.disconnectWeb3.html).